gandazgul/php-mongo-backend/README.md

 # php-mongo-backend

-Generic REST backend for mongo written in PHP using the [klein.php](https://github.com/chriso/klein.php) router and the default mongo client.
+Generic REST backend for MongoDB written in PHP using the [klein.php](https://github.com/chriso/klein.php) router and the default MongoDB client.
+Includes a FE based on bootstrap and Backbone.JS models and views.

 ## Routes